khammen/khammen.github.io/README.md

 -Finish and polish the HTML site

--Learn JavaScript and incorporate JS elements into the HTML site
+-Learn JavaScript and incorporate JS elements into the HTML site (or maybe CSS?
+Will have to look into which is a more logical next step)

 #### Repository Changelog